 Making documents accessible

 It is important that all PDFs and documents that are on a website are meaningful and useful.
-There is updated guidance on how to publish accessible documents that meet the needs of all users under the accessibility regulations and a short webinar on how to make PDFs accessible.
+There is updated guidance on how to publish accessible documents that meet the needs of all users under the accessibility regulations.

 Engaging your colleagues on accessibility

 This webinar offers advice on how to make accessibility accessible by engaging your workforce.
-GDS has added more resources and practical guidance to the Government Communication Service website to empower your teams to create and publish accessible content to multiple channels, including social media.
+We have added more resources and practical guidance to the Government Communication Service website to empower your teams to create and publish accessible content to multiple channels, including social media.

 Can you help spread the word?
 View our supporter pack and campaign resources.